mjschurig/devcontainer-features/SCENARIO_PARALLEL_TESTING.md

 The test steps now:

 1. **Check for scenario-specific scripts**: Look for `test/{feature}/{scenario}.sh` files
-2. **Create temporary devcontainer.json**: Extract the scenario configuration from scenarios.json
+2. **Create temporary devcontainer.json**: Extract the scenario configuration from scenarios.json and convert feature names to local syntax (prepend `./src/`)
 3. **Run scenario tests**: Execute either the scenario-specific script or fall back to general testing

+**Important**: The workflows automatically convert feature names from `"feature-name"` to `"./src/feature-name"` to ensure compatibility with the devcontainer CLI's local feature requirements.

 ## File Structure